Climate change adaptation in Canada

 Moving forward on climate change adaptation

 The Government continues to work with provinces, territories, municipalities, Indigenous organizations and communities, and other stakeholders to increase Canada’s resilience to a changing climate.
+The National Adaptation Strategy and Government of Canada Adaptation Action Plan will be updated regularly, and a measurement framework will be developed to ensure Canada is on the right track to increase resilience to our changing climate.

 - Date modified: